HarryJamesGreenblatt/A-Riff-In-React/docs/01-project-overview.md

 ## 🔐 Authentication Architecture: JWT-Based

+This template uses a JWT-based authentication implementation.
+The project completed a migration away from MSAL/Entra External ID to a self-contained JWT approach to support rapid, zero-portal deployments.
+See `docs/07-authentication.md` for details and `docs/Auth/JWT-MIGRATION-COMPLETE.md` for migration notes and verification.

 Unlike enterprise applications that use Azure AD or Entra External ID, this template uses a **homebrew JWT authentication** pattern optimized for **template deployability**.

 ### Why JWT Instead of Entra External ID?